dartanhansv/cisco-certifications/01-routing-protocols/eigrp/eigrp-design.md

 These techniques help EIGRP remain scalable and efficient in the context of diverse, high-speed, service-rich data center environments.

 ---
+## EIGRP Security Considerations

+Designing secure EIGRP deployments is critical to protecting routing information and maintaining network integrity.
+Here are key techniques:

+### EIGRP Authentication

+To prevent unauthorized EIGRP routers from injecting routes or participating in the routing domain, EIGRP supports authentication using either:

+- **MD5 authentication** (older, widely supported)
+- **HMAC-SHA-256 authentication** (recommended for modern IOS versions)

+#### Benefits:
+- Ensures only trusted routers form neighbor relationships.
+- Prevents EIGRP peering with rogue or misconfigured devices.

+#### Configuration Notes:
+- Authentication must match on both sides (key string, key ID, and algorithm).
+- Configure under the interface, not in EIGRP router mode.

+### Route Filtering

+EIGRP supports several filtering mechanisms to control routing information:

+#### Common techniques:
+- **Distribute-lists** (with ACLs or prefix-lists): filter inbound or outbound updates.
+- **Route maps**: allow more advanced matching and manipulation.
+- **Offset-lists**: adjust metric values to influence path selection.

+#### Design Uses:
+- Limit route propagation between parts of the network.
+- Enforce routing policy and protect against accidental leaks.
+- Prevent unwanted or unstable routes from influencing topology.

+### Limiting EIGRP Queries

+Although already mentioned earlier in stub routers and hierarchy, **limiting query scope** is also a security measure — containing the impact of instability.

+---

 ## 📚 Navigation
 - → Next: [EIGRP Named Mode](eigrp-named.md)